Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	7. Conversion:  This...
 IS an omniconverter.
 A very horribly powerful one.
 It gives the state the power to overwrite minds in real-time, and the requirements of being an educational database only reduce that a little bit.
 It may increase population stereotypy as it increases conformance to the three 'galactic archetypes'; if so, this effect will be weakest on Panarchists themselves, as their focus on developing diverse wills, cultural diversity, and multigovernance suggests that there isn't really a single Panarchic stereotype for Panarchists to conform to.
 	8. Note on Me-points:  I can't tell if I should rate this a -1 or a 3.
 	9. Categorization:  This is also an extremely awesome rehabilitative technology.
 The Panarchy's adult education system must be epic in its productivity, as a system like this would make retraining adults into something fluid and fun.
+	10. Downside analysis:  There's a lot of rote to the implied scientific advance of mental transcription, like with the Panarchic Lyceum.
+This is one of the reasons why I proposed rotating the Lyceum into the Informalist tech tree.
+The Lyceum's description directly invokes rote instruction.
+The Mental Transcription databases are an instant super-rote.
+It'd be hard to challenge falsehoods in them.
-	10. Bureaucratic waste analysis:  Half-literal.
+	11. Bureaucratic waste analysis:  Half-literal.
 Like with Distributed Intelligence, this society would have to hire a lot more fact-checkers, social scientists, and neuroscientists.
 Yet the social stresses that this technology imposes would create a lot of intransigence and outright violence.
 A smart state would tolerate a lot of protest activities as proof that they're *not* overwriting minds, especially if it's true, but potentially even if it's not.
+There's likely also be "bureaucratic waste" resulting from entrenchment of errors in the databases, as the mental transcription databases would be hard to challenge.
-	11. Liberation rating:  2/5, +1 in presence of Creche Education (how else could this measure be increased?)
+	12. Liberation rating:  2/5, +1 in presence of Creche Education (how else could this measure be increased?)
-	12. Protection rating:  4/5
+	13. Protection rating:  4/5
-	13. Technological smoothness:  2/5
+	14. Technological smoothness:  2/5
-	14. Technological extremophilia:  5/5
+	15. Technological extremophilia:  5/5
-	15. Stress/Boredom rating:  3/5 (Eustress)
+	16. Stress/Boredom rating:  3/5 (Eustress)
-	16. Me-points:  Unrateable.
+	17. Me-points:  Unrateable.
 Dependent on liberation rating.
-	17. Kind of person most protected:  Neurologists
+	18. Kind of person most protected:  Neurologists
-	18. Special categories:  Anti-Popular, Rehabilitative, Mind Control
+	19. Special categories:  Anti-Popular, Rehabilitative, Mind Control
-	19. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy; Empire<->Commonwealth
+	20. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy; Empire<->Commonwealth
 49. Leisure Subsidies
 	1. Authorial protest:  I don't like parties.
 Parties as a kid stressed me to tears, and occasionally to throwing up.
 The scarcity of parties in adulthood spares me misery.
 	2. Authorial protest:  My mom's focus on leisure as a means of happiness gave me the sense of having to entertain her from a young age.
 I felt dragged around and exhausted.
 Her attempts to extract gratitude from me for this backfired, as she was generally not at all capable of understanding what I would actually enjoy.
 She thought I was only interested in spending time with her if she was doing something fun, and the point where I cut ties with her was after she complained to me about how I treated her as "the fun mom"...
 No, mom.
 You weren't fun.